Gabrieltgaldino/NRG_QT/docs/source/installation/prerequisites.rst

                 #.
 Download the latest version of miniconda at the following link (Platform: Windows): https://docs.anaconda.com/miniconda/#miniconda-latest-installer-links
                 #.
 Double-click the downloaded **.exe** file.
                 #.
 Follow the instructions on the screen.
 If you are unsure about any setting, accept the defaults.
 You can change them later.
                 #.
-When the installation finishes, use the windows key :kbd:`Win` and search for Anaconda Prompt.
+When the installation finishes, use the **Windows** key and search for Anaconda Prompt.
                 #.
 Click on it.

             .. group-tab:: MacOS